MacroFab/Macro_Watch/README.md

 More info on assembly will come soon.

 ***
-**Instructions on how to read the Macro_Watch**
+**Instructions on how to read and use the Macro_Watch**

 The Macro_Watch has 11 LEDs.
 Four LEDs for the Hour (H1 - H4), Six LEDs for the Minute (M1 - M6), and a single Seconds LED for timing purposes.
 This guide will not go into how to read binary but a good guide can be found [here](http://www.wikihow.com/Read-Binary).
-Pressing the switch on the front will lit up the LEDs for 5 seconds to allow reading of the time.
-Holding the switch will advance the time to allow setting the current time.
+Pressing the switch on the front will lit up the LEDs for 10 seconds to allow reading of the time.
+Holding the switch for 3 seconds will allow setting the current time.
+The time advances with acceleration so the longer the button is pressed the faster the time will increase.
 There is no AM/PM indicator on the watch.
 The SEC LED can be repurposed for AM/PM use or the user can look outside and see if the sun is out.

 The LEDs represent the following numbers.
 The Seconds LED (SEC on the PCB) blinks every second.